 Thomas answered and said to Him, "My Lord and my God!"John 20:28(NASB)

-It was revealed to Peter, that Jesus was the Christ, the Son of the living God.. and the content of John's gospel was written, so that we may believe that Jesus is the Christ, the Son of God; and that by believing on Him, we might have life in His name.
+It was revealed to Peter, that Jesus was the Christ, the Son of the living God... and the content of John's Gospel was written so that we may believe that Jesus is the Christ, the Son of God, and that by believing on Him we might have life in His name.

-Thomas, who was called Didymus - which means a twin, was chosen by Christ to be one of His 12 apostles.
-He was a zealous disciple, who demonstrated a fearless attitude.
-When Christ set His face as a flint to go to Jerusalem, to face the unbelieving Jews, who desired to kill Him, Thomas boldly cried: Let us also go to Jerusalem, with Him - so that we may die with Jesus!
+Thomas, who was called Didymus - which means twin, was chosen by Christ to be one of His 12 apostles.
+He was a zealous disciple who demonstrated a fearless attitude.
+When Christ set His face as a flint to go to Jerusalem to face the unbelieving Jews who desired to kill Him, Thomas boldly cried, "Let us also go to Jerusalem, with Him - so that we may die with Jesus!"

-Thomas was also a deep thinker, who paid heed to Christ's words and wisdom, but he did not always understand the depth of meaning behind Christ's discourses.
-Lord, we do not know where You are going, was his quick complaint, when Jesus revealed that He was soon to leave them and return to His Father in heaven, so how can we know the way? was his earnest query.
+Thomas was also a deep thinker who paid heed to Christ's words of wisdom, but he did not always understand the depth of meaning behind Christ's discourses.
+"Lord, we do not know where You are going," was his quick complaint when Jesus revealed that He was soon to leave them and return to His Father in heaven, "so how can we know the way?" was his earnest query.

-We can only imagine the depth of sweet joy, bitter shame and utter astonishment, when Christ came and stood before Thomas.
-The doors were locked, the disciples were assembled.. and this time Thomas was with them.
-Jesus came and stood in the midst of them and said: Thomas - reach here with your finger, and see My hands; and reach here your hand and put it into My side; and do not be unbelieving, but believing.
-Then Thomas answered and said to Him, 'My Lord and my God!'
+We can only imagine the depth of sweet joy, bitter shame, and utter astonishment, when Christ came and stood before Thomas.
+The doors were locked, the disciples were assembled, and this time Thomas was with them.
+Jesus came and stood in the midst of them and said, "Thomas - reach here with your finger, and see My hands; and reach here your hand and put it into My side; and do not be unbelieving, but believing."
+Then Thomas answered and said to Him, "My Lord and my God!"

-I am sure Christ's gentle admonishment at his earlier unbelief was a great relief, for although Thomas - like Peter, had denied his Lord, Jesus did not dismiss him, but met him at his point of need and strengthened his resolve to go into all the world and preach the gospel of Christ to others.
+I am sure Christ's gentle admonishment at his earlier unbelief was a great relief, for although Thomas - like Peter - had denied his Lord, Jesus did not dismiss him, but met him at his point of need and strengthened his resolve to go into all the world and preach the gospel of Christ to others.

-You and I do not have the opportunity to see the risen Lord Jesus in the same way that Thomas saw Him - but Jesus also added these words of comfort.. especially for you and for me: Blessed are they who have not seen, and yet have believed.
+You and I do not have the opportunity to see the risen Lord Jesus in the same way that Thomas saw Him - but Jesus also added these words of comfort... especially for you and for me, "Blessed are they who have not seen, and yet have believed."